Have you been accused of using, persuading or coercing a minor to participate in pornography? Contact the Helfend Law Group today – 800-834-6434.

 Penalties for employment of a minor in child pornography

-The punishments for employing a minor to produce or distribute child pornography will vary, depending on the facts of the case and the defendant’s criminal history.
+The punishments for employment of a minor for pornography will vary, depending on the facts of the case and the defendant’s criminal history.

 Employing a minor to exhibit, sell or distribute obscene material is a “wobbler” under California law.
 This means it can be prosecuted as either a felony or misdemeanor.
 As a misdemeanor, it is punishable by: